cylc/cylc-admin/docs/feb2020-workshop-agenda.md

 well as plan next steps.

 For each of the main topics below we will cover:
-  - What we are aiming for
+  - What we are aiming for (and why)
-  - What we have achieved so far - with demos
+  - What we have achieved so far
   - What is still to be done
-    - and any major problems still to be solved
+    - and any problems still to be solved

 ## Preparation

 Participants should bring a notebook computer capable of installing and running Cylc 8 if possible (Linux with admin access to install software as needed).
-If that's not possible your locked-down work laptop will do for viewing code and documentation, and showing slides and documents as needed.
+If not possible, your locked-down work laptop will do for viewing code and documentation, and showing slides and documents as needed.

 Those who have worked on aspects of the project already should be prepared to